kschuler/ling104/index.md

 ## Schedule
 Schedule is subject to change.
-Where you see {Slide, Zoom, Act}, this refers to the lecture slides (S), Zoom recording (Z), and in-class assignment (A) for that day.
+Where you see {Slide, Zoom, Act}, this refers to the lecture slides, Zoom recording, and in-class activity for that day.
 Links to readings, lecture notes, and other resources will be posted here as the week approaches.

 Wk  | Lecture | Readings | Resources
   --- | --- | --- | ---